 Travelling North on the Hawker to Blinman road at approximately 57 kilometres is the turnoff to Bunyeroo Gorge.

-7km north of the Oraparinna Homestead (National Parks Office) is the turnoff to Brachina Gorge and Aroona Valley can also be accessed through Bunyeroo Gorge road as above.
+North of the Oraparinna Homestead (National Parks Office) by approximately 7kms is the turnoff to Brachina Gorge and Aroona Valley.
+Accessed can also be via Bunyeroo Gorge road.